The Man (Taylor Swift song): Background and composition

 The recording process for Taylor Swift's seventh studio album Lover took under three months and concluded in February 2019.
 Joel Little was revealed as one of the producers for the album with the release of the lead single "Me!" in April.
 He co-wrote and co-produced four of the eighteen tracks for the album.
 The song title was revealed along with the lyrics "I'd be a fearless leader / I'd be an alpha type / When everyone believes ya— / What's that like?" in Swift's Vogue cover interview for the September 2019 issue.

 "The Man" is a synth-pop and electropop song that features flashy harmonies and a murky synthesizer.
-Swift imagines the media's treatment of her if she were a man, over an uptempo production.
+Swift imagines society's treatment of her if she were a man, over an uptempo production.
 Swift challenges societal sexist double standards, with lyrics including a reference to American actor Leonardo DiCaprio.
 Swift uses the actor as an example to explain sexism, singing "And they would toast to me, oh, let the players play/I'd be just like Leo in Saint-Tropez".
 In outtakes from an interview with Billboard in December 2019, Swift said she wrote the song not only from personal experience, but also from hearing the general experiences of women working across all parts of the music industry.

 According to Billboard's Gil Kaufman, "The Man" is a pointed statement about "how much harder women need to work than men to get to the same finish line".
 Jason Lipshutz of the same magazine described the song as a "biting look at gender dynamics within both the pop industry and celebrity-driven culture", noting that it is sonically composed of a rumbling beat and crackling synths and lyrically provides wry humor and an honest perspective.
 An animated lyric video for "The Man" was released on February 7, 2020.